Updated: Mar 21, 2022

 Consider Frequently Asked Questions

 As you meet with your existing clients to review their policies and discuss their needs, take note of questions that frequently come up.
-These questions will provide you with a good idea of the most important things to include in your educational content.
-You will want to review your content to make sure the information contains the answers to these questions.
+These questions will give you a good idea of the most important things to include in your educational content.
+Review your content to ensure the information contains the answers to these questions.